How to Use gatsby-remark-images to Compress Images in Gatsby.js Articles

 </picture>

-By the way, 630 is likely the max-width specified, and 1280 is the original image width.
+By the way, 630 is the max-width specified, and 1280 seems to be the original image width.

-The span tag above the picture tag provides padding-bottom based on the aspect ratio, which fills the space before the actual image loads, preventing layout shifts.
-For example:
+The span tag above the picture tag provides padding-bottom according to the aspect ratio of the image, which fills the space until the actual image is loaded.
+This mechanism ensures that the layout doesn't shift once the image is loaded.

 Image width = 630px